BmDevelopers001/MeetUp/README.md

 Main Tech stacks and Tools used : HTML, CSS, JavaScript, NodeJS, ExpressJS, MongoDB, Socket.io, WebRTC

+# Get Started with MeetUp :

-Create/ Join Room to get into chat room
+1. Create/ Join Room to get into chat room

 ![Screenshot 2023-02-19 011329](https://user-images.githubusercontent.com/112689157/220262320-485e192c-7caf-4536-9acf-144e00a46914.png)

+2. Then join into room with same RoomId to get into same chat room.

+3. Provide Camera and Mic Permissions and Good to go with Video chat